-Square Rene le Gall formerly called Jardin des Gobelins
+Paris Square Rene le Gall formerly Jardin des Gobelins

 Originally a garden belonging to the Manufacture des Gobelins Tapestry Museum, it was renamed in the 1940s and has expanded over the years to provide park benches, monuments, a rose garden with gazebos, childrens playground and more for locals and tourist to enjoy.

-Now this square in Paris was originally a vegetable garden belonging to the Manufacture des Gobelins Tapestry factory dating from the 1600s, which is still running today providing the skills needed for restoration of furniture and other items that are held in numerous museums in Paris.
+Now this Paris square was originally a vegetable garden belonging to the Manufacture des Gobelins Tapestry factory dating from the 1600s, which is still running today providing the skills needed for restoration of furniture and other items that are held in numerous Paris museums.

 However, this tapestry factory, also now has its own museum called the Manufacture des Gobelins Tapissiere Tapestry Museum, which is a fascinating place with a lot of history.

-But getting back to the garden itself, it was designed back in the late 1930s by the architect Jean-Charles Moreaux in a neoclassical style and is located on what is now an underground river called the La Bievre.
+But getting back to the gardens, it was designed back in the late 1930s by the architect Jean-Charles Moreaux in a neoclassical style and is located on what is now an underground river called the La Bievre.

-In 1981 the Square Rene le Gall had expanded by over 5000 metres squared and along with a landscaped garden a childrens play area was also put in place along with a lawn and cedar trees being planted.
+Now in 1981 the Paris Square Rene le Gall gardens were expanded by over 5000 metres squared and along with a landscaped gardens a childrens play area was also put in place along with a lawn and cedar trees being planted.

-But in 1993, this unusual garden in Paris was extended yet again, and even as recently as 2012 other aspects have been added including some landscaping redevelopment that symbolises the journey of the River Biavre that can no longer be seen.
+But in 1993, this unusual Paris garden was extended yet again, and even as recently as 2012 other aspects have been added including some landscaping redevelopment that symbolises the journey of the River Biavre that can no longer be seen.

 It was designed with four gazebos and a rose garden in a geometric pattern along with an obelisk in the middle of this area that was originally located within the centre of the square before its expansion.
 And this provides a small, yet classical aspect similar to a garden you would find at one of the chateaux in France, with its small bits of grass and well trimmed hedges, and of course the roserie.